Multimodal Self-Supervised Learning for Medical Image Analysis: Model Training for all tasks

-\paragraph{Network architectures.} All of our network architectures are convolutional, and they vary a little per task: \begin{itemize} \item For jigsaw puzzle solving tasks: we use 5 convolutional layers, followed by one fully-connected layer and one Sinkhorn layer. \item For downstream segmentation tasks: we use a U-Net~\cite{UNET} based architecture, with 5 layers in the encoder, and 5 layers in the decoder.
+\textbf{Network architectures.} All of our network architectures are convolutional, and they vary in small details per task: \begin{itemize} \item For jigsaw puzzle solving tasks: we use 5 convolutional layers, followed by one fully-connected layer and one Sinkhorn layer. \item For downstream segmentation tasks: we use a U-Net~\cite{UNET} based architecture, with 5 layers in the encoder, and 5 layers in the decoder.
 When fine-tuning, the weights of the encoder layers are copied from a pretrained model.
 The decoder layers, on the other hand, are randomly initialized.
 In terms of training losses in these tasks, we utilize a combination of two losses: i) weighted cross-entropy, ii) dice loss.
-We give the same importance to both losses in the total loss formula. \item For cross-modal generation tasks: as mentioned earlier, we largely follow the architecture of the \texttt{Pix2Pix}~\cite{pix2pix} model.
-For the \emph{generator}, we use a U-Net~\cite{UNET} based network, with an encoder-decoder network that consists of: \\ \textbf{encoder:} \\ \texttt{ C64-C128-C256-C512-C512-C512-C512-C512} \\ \textbf{decoder:} \\ \texttt{ CD512-CD512-CD512-C512-C256-C128-C64} Where \texttt{Ck} denotes a Convolution-BatchNorm-ReLU layer with k filters, and \texttt{CDk} denotes a Convolution-BatchNorm-Dropout-ReLU layer with a dropout rate of 50\%.
-With regards to the network \emph{discriminator}: we utilize a PatchGAN~\cite{PatchGAN} discriminator, which process $70\times70$ input patches, with an architecture of: \texttt{ C64-C128-C256-C512} \end{itemize}
+We use the same importance to both losses in the total loss formula. \item For cross-modal generation tasks: as mentioned earlier, we largely follow the architecture of the \texttt{CycleGAN}~\cite{cyclegan} model.
+For the \emph{generators}, we use the Johnson \emph{et al.}'s~\cite{johnson_supp} architecture.
+We use 6 residual blocks for $128 \times 128$ training images, and 9 residual blocks for $256 \times 256$ or higher-resolution training images.
+With regards to the network \emph{discriminators}, we utilize the PatchGAN~\cite{PatchGAN_supp} discriminator architecture, which processes $70\times70$ input patches. \end{itemize}